TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 9/Genesis 9.29.md

 ---

-And all the days of Noah were nine hundred and fifty years: And he died.
+All the days of Noah were nine hundred fifty years, then he died.